vtoool/Chef-de-Chef/DEVELOPER_GUIDE.md

                 ELSE
                     existing_phones
             END,
-            notes_interne = COALESCE(notes_interne, '') || new_note
+            notes_client = COALESCE(notes_client, '') || new_note
         WHERE id = client_id;
     ELSE
-        -- Client does not exist, insert new record with the note INSERT INTO public.clients (name, emails, phones, notes_interne) VALUES (client_name, jsonb_build_array(client_email), jsonb_build_array(client_phone), TRIM(both E'\n' FROM new_note));
+        -- Client does not exist, insert new record with the client note INSERT INTO public.clients (name, emails, phones, notes_client) VALUES (client_name, jsonb_build_array(client_email), jsonb_build_array(client_phone), TRIM(both E'\n' FROM new_note));
     END IF;
 END;
-$$ LANGUAGE plpgsql;
+$$ LANGUAGE plpgsql SECURITY DEFINER;

 -- Add a comment, specifying the function signature to avoid ambiguity.
-COMMENT ON FUNCTION public.upsert_client(text, text, text, text) IS 'Automatically creates or updates a client record from a booking or contact form submission, including notes.';
+COMMENT ON FUNCTION public.upsert_client(text, text, text, text) IS 'Automatically creates or updates a client record, appending notes from bookings/contact forms into the client notes field.';

 -- 8. Set up Row Level Security (RLS) for all tables